artur-ciocanu/launch.en/help/extension-dev/web/data-element-types.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

 The purpose of a data element type library module is to retrieve a piece of data.
 The method for this retrieval is customizable.
-Different data element types allow Adobe Experience Platform data collection users to retrieve data from local storage, a cookie, or a DOM element.
+Different data element types allow Adobe Experience Platform users to retrieve data from local storage, a cookie, or a DOM element.

 >[!IMPORTANT]
 >